ArthurEstevan/Entra21_Class_Relational_Bank_SQLiteStudio_2022/Class_02/Exercise_01/README.md

-# Creating a Table

-### Entra21 needs to register the courses offered and the details of the menu:

-> To save this data a robust BD (database) like SqLite is needed;
+# 📈 Learning SQLiteStudio

+## 📚 Activity

+> 1) Exercise number one consists of creating an Entra21 table following the steps below:
 >
-> - Create a table with the necessary information that represents a course, such as name, qtdAulas, value;
->
-> - Insert 10 records;
+> - Insert ten data into the table
-> - List all;
+> - List all data
-> - List all that are > 500;
+> - List all data greater than five hundred reais
-> - List all with more than 10 lessons;
+> - List all courses with more than ten lessons
-> - Update the value of expensive records to be twice as expensive;
+> - Updating the value of courses that are expensive to become even more expensive
-> - Delete the cheap courses;
+> - Delete courses that have not been updated
-> - List everything again
+> - List all data again
 ---